 But amid all the hustle and bustle for the House of Windsor, the royals always manage to upkeep their family’s Christmas traditions, with a fairly filled morning schedule.
-On Christmas day, the royal family gathers together for morning service at St. Mary Magdalene in Sandringham, a tradition dating back to the 16th century.
+On Christmas Day, the royal family gathers together for morning service at St. Mary Magdalene in Sandringham, a tradition dating back to the 16th century.
 Because of this, there’s no time for Prince George and Princess Charlotte to open presents on Christmas morning.
+Don’t miss the 12 times the royals broke their own protocol.

 So, Prince George has to wait one less day to see if Santa got him everything on his list.
 In terms of royal family traditions, this is definitely one most families wouldn’t mind adopting.
 Here are 10 other royal family holiday traditions you may want to steal this year, too.